Person comparing debt settlement company options versus negotiating debt on their own

 What Are the Real Risks of Using a Debt Settlement Company?

-“Debt settlement is a last resort.
-Consumers should exhaust nonprofit credit counseling and direct creditor hardship programs before paying a for-profit company.
-The fees alone can equal what you might save on the settlement.”
+The National Foundation for Credit Counseling consistently positions debt settlement as a last resort.
+According to the NFCC’s published guidance on debt settlement, consumers should exhaust nonprofit credit counseling and direct creditor hardship programs before paying a for-profit company, because the fees alone can equal what you might save on the settlement itself.

 Accredited firms belonging to the American Fair Credit Council (AFCC) are held to ethical standards and must provide transparent fee disclosures.
 Always verify AFCC membership and check the company’s record with the Better Business Bureau before enrolling.